-CO-CURRICULAR CODE OF CONDUCT (Intermediate School and High School)
+CO-CURRICULARSTUDENT ACTIVITIES CODE OF CONDUCT (Intermediate School and High School)

-The primary purpose of District's Co-Curricular Program is to promote the physical, mental, social, emotional and moral well-being of the participant.
+The primary purpose of the District's Co-Curricular Student Activities Program is to promote the physical, mental, social, emotional and moral well being of the participant.
 As a District, we strive to make the programs in our schools a positive force in preparing youth for an enriching and vital role in America.
-The Co-Curricular Program is an important and integral part of the total school program and is open to all students.
+The Co Curricular Program isStudent Activities are an important and integral part of the total school program and is open to all students.
 Through voluntary participation, a student gives time, energy, and loyalty to the program.
 He/she also accepts the rules, regulations and responsibilities that are unique to each of these programs.
 In order to contribute to the welfare of the group, the participant must willingly assume these obligations since this role demands that the individual make sacrifices not required of non-participants.
 Prior to participating in any co-curricular activities, students must read the Co-Curricular Code of Conduct and acknowledge that they have read it and understood it by signing the attached verification form.

-Participation in co-curricular activities is a privilege.
-By voluntarily participating in co-curricular activities, students are agreeing to be bound by the Co-Curricular Code of Conduct in addition to the conduct mandated by the Code.
-No student is entitled to participation.
-If a student violates the Co-Curricular Code of Conduct, the privilege of participation may be temporarily suspended or permanently revoked.
+Participation in co curricular activities is a privilege; no student is entitled to participate.
+By voluntarily participating in co curricular activities, students are agreeing to be bound by the Co-Curricular Code of Conduct in addition to the conduct mandated by the Code..
+If a student violates the Co Curricular Code of Conduct, the privilege of participation may be temporarily suspended or permanently revoked.

-The following rules, regulations and responsibilities apply to all students participating in cocurricular activities:
+The following rules, regulations and responsibilities apply to all students participating in cocurricular activities:Student Activities: